thatbrguy/Pedestrian-Detection/README.md

 This repo provides complementary material to this [blog post](#target), which compares the performance of four object detectors for a pedestrian detection task.
 It also introduces a feature to use multiple GPUs in parallel for inference using the multiprocessing package.
 The count accuracy and FPS for different models (using 1,2,4 or 8 GPUs in parallel) were calculated and plotted.

 ## Dataset
 The [TownCentre](http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/project.html#datasets) dataset is used for training our pedestrian detector.
 You can use the following commands to download the dataset.
-This automatically extracts the frames and creates XML files from the csv groundtruth.
+This automatically extracts the frames from the video, and creates XML files from the csv groundtruth.
 The image dimensions are downscaled by a factor of 2 to reduce processing overhead.
 ```
 wget http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentreXVID.avi
 wget http://www.robots.ox.ac.uk/ActiveVision/Research/Projects/2009bbenfold_headpose/Datasets/TownCentre-groundtruth.top